 Part 1: Watch Your Context

-Because literally thousands of people will be responding to this prompt, you can expect that a seemingly original idea may have a twin or even an extended family out there.
+Returning to 21st Century America: because literally thousands of people will be responding to this prompt, you can expect that a seemingly original idea may have a twin or even an extended family out there.
 Alfred Wallace was still a brilliant and original thinker, even if you didn’t recognize his name.
 His application file would definitely be stamped “admit.”

 There are some basic mistakes you will then avoid.
 As an example, you don’t want to invert or reverse a quote’s intent and meaning unless you know you are doing it and have a reason for the reversal.
 It’s pretty easy to take a quote out of its context and get it badly wrong.
 Even though our app readers will understand that you are reacting to the quote from your own particular place and time, they will also not be able to help cringing if you get it totally wrong and seem blissfully unaware of it.